idushes/telegram-client/README.md

 - If `MCP_SERVER_PORT` is not provided, the application will fail to start
 - If Telegram credentials are not provided, the application will fail to start
 - Authentication errors will trigger a retry after 5 seconds
-- If the authentication code is not being requested, calling `telegram_send_code` will result in an error
+- If the authentication code is not being requested, calling `send_code` will result in an error

 ## Libraries Used